Businessman Sachel Kungebeharry's mother begs kidnappers: Give me back my son

 To her son, Hansranah said: "Come home if you can, son.
 We love you."

-Kungebeharry and two other men were travelling in a car when it was blocked by a marked police car with flashing blue lights along Jerningham Railway Road, around 5 pm, on September 25.
+Kungebeharry and two other men were travelling in a car when it was blocked by a marked police car with flashing blue lights along Jerningham Railway Road around 5 pm on September 25.

-Three men, two of whom were dressed in what appeared to be police tactical uniforms, searched Kungebeharry and told him they had a warrant for his arrest.
-He was placed in the police car which sped off.
-Police later confirmed that a ransom demand was made and $500,000 was dropped of at a location.
-But Kungebeharry remains unaccounted for.
+Three men, two dressed in what appeared to be police tactical uniforms, searched Kungebeharry and told him they had a warrant for his arrest.
+He was put in the police car, which drove off.

-Hansranah said the family was alerted to his "arrest" but soon realised something was not right after they were unable to locate him at several police stations they had gone to.
+Hansranah said the family was alerted to his "arrest" but soon realised something was not right after they were unable to find him at several police stations they had gone to.
 She said the family's checks also revealed there was no warrant out for his arrest.

-She said she wanted to contact the police, but her children and other relatives were worried for Kungebeharry's safety and his life should the kidnappers' orders be disobeyed.
+She said she wanted to contact the police, but her children and other relatives were worried for Kungebeharry's safety and his life, should the kidnappers' orders be disobeyed.

-"We had to sell vehicles and sell other things to make up that amount of money up.
-Let me be clear, it's not like we had the money lying around," the worried woman said.
+"Let me be clear, it's not like we had the money lying around," the worried woman said.

-Hansranah said the kidnappers not only took away her son, but also her peace of mind and serenity.
+Hansranah said the kidnappers took away not only her son, but also her peace of mind and serenity.

 "I am concerned.
 I am afraid.
-Not only for my son but I am scared for my family's safety and my own safety...because I don't know what could happen."
+Not only for my son, but I am scared for my family's safety and my own safety...because I don't know what could happen."

 On October 1, investigators impounded a marked police car from the Caroni Police Station which they suspect was used in the kidnapping.